abeeds/instagram-clone/README.md

 Installed express and some of the backend components<br>
 Need to setup MongoDB (locally) connect that to the backend<br>
 Need to plan out database model once I finish learning about MongoDB<br>
+Need to figure out how to store messages and group messages in the DB<br>
-Need to connect the backend and frontend
+Need to connect the backend and frontend<br>